Kristina01111000/Drws_site/README.md

 	- removed video plugin (it had malware in it)
 - learndash
 - paid memberships pro
-- woocommerce -> removed it(not necessary)
 - real simple ssl
 - Forget About Shortcode button
 - aksimet
 - total upkeep
+- widget context
-- widget context -> for choosing which pages widgets appear/ not appear on
+	- for choosing which pages widgets appear/ not appear on

 Currently working on Dr. W's site